Water and Wastewater Treatment by Membraflow

 - Drinking water treatment

-- Relief of biological stages
+- Load reduction of biological treatment stages

-- Treatment of oilfield wastewater
+- Treatment of oilfield produced water

-- Washing water recycling in laundries
+- Wash water recycling in industrial laundries

-- CIP processes (recovery of alkaline solutions)
+- CIP processes (recovery of alkaline cleaning solutions)

 - Concentration of residues in biogas plants

-- Stillage filtration in ethanol production
+- Thin stillage filtration in ethanol production

-- Bilge water treatment in shipping
+- Bilge water treatment in maritime applications

-- Recycling vehicle wash water
+- Vehicle wash water recycling

 - Clarification and concentration of dyes in the textile industry